 In our photo gallery, we offer a broad selection of the photos on this website.
 Many are photos documenting foundation projects or events.
-Others, however, are photos that have been provided to for publication by third parties and that we think may be of interest for the general public.
-This gallery will be expanded regularly.
+Our historic photo gallery includes photos that have been provided to for publication by third parties and that we think may be of interest for the general public.

 The Welcome Home program was initiated in 2008, the 60th anniversary of the Berlin Airlift, as a tribute to U.S. veterans who served in West Berlin.
 A group of up to 12 Veterans who served in Berlin visits historic sites in and around Berlin, such as Checkpoint Charlie, Tempelhof Airport, the Teufelsberg, and former U.S. barracks.
 Participants also meet with school children, government officials and Bundeswehr officers.

 Dedication of the City of Berlin Scholarship Buddy Bear in New York, September 2016